Come Add Your Voice!

 Our Book 1 students gave a “Twinkle Prelude” before the concert.

 The concert opened with the lilting Waltz from Tchaikovsky’s Serenade, which you can hear via the Youtube link on the STEP Suzuki Strings page.
 It continued with classics by Bach, Haydn and Schumann and a powerful arrangement of the African American spiritual Go Down Moses.
 The concert also included international folk music from China, France, Germany and Puerto Rico and the lovely Andante from the Bach Concerto in A minor, with director Lani Bortfeld as soloist.

-The audience will be impressed by the high quality performances of the STEP soloists, chosen by audition, and enjoy the STEP String Quartet’s performance of Gwyneth Walker’s Portable Rhythms with its jazz rhythms and blues-style melodies.
-The Serenade will conclude with a sizzling performance of the American folk tune Old Joe Clark performed fiddle style.
+The audience was impressed by the high quality performances of the STEP soloists, chosen by audition, and enjoyed the STEP String Quartet’s performance of Gwyneth Walker’s Portable Rhythms with its jazz rhythms and blues-style melodies.
+The Serenade concluded with a sizzling performance of the American folk tune Old Joe Clark performed fiddle style.

 STEP’s March Solo and Chamber Concert at St. Andrew’s Church was a resounding success.
 From the youngest to the oldest, everyone gave their best.
 The concert opened with the the Bach “Double” Concerto performed by Grace and Aislin Farris, and segued to the youngest students playing renditions of Twinkle, Twinkle Little Star and easy folk songs.
 It’s inspiring to hear the progress as the concert continues from the youngest students to oldest, performing pieces such as John Williams’ Star Wars theme and works by Bach, Gossec, Schumann, and the Gavotte from the operetta Mignon, all the way to concerto movements by Vivaldi and Kabalevsky.